stracquadaniolab/docs/docs/projects-management/project-workflow.md

 cookiecutter https://github.com/stracquadaniolab/cookiecutter-workflow-nf.git
 ```

-The system will ask you a few questions and create the structure for you.
+The system will ask you a few questions and then create the structure for you.
 Successively, create a repo in GitHub with the name of the directory just
 created.